 At one point Baby Sister had on every single necklace she found- too cute!

 So excited to have found a skeleton!!!
 He though it was hilarious.
 He is obsessed with skeletons for some reason right now and insists on being one for Halloween.

 My little guy has been asking to take another one a few times already since that day!
 I loved seeing how much they were enjoying it and how content they were so we will for sure be doing this again in the future.

 Amanda is an ‘artsy momma’ to 2 kids who love making crafts just as much as she does.
 Follow their creative journey over on the blog titled Artsy Momma.
 Besides crafts, they share fun food ideas, hands-on learning activities, mommy DIY, + lots more!
 If you love handprint art, head over to their Fun Handprint Art blog where you will find hundreds of their projects all made with little hands and feet.

-Share via Comments LinkedIn Reddit Email Yahoo Mail Gmail SMS Telegram Facebook Messenger Buffer Edgar Copy Link Our 12th and Final Christmas Theme for this year is the Snowman.
-It makes a great winter craft…
+Share via Comments LinkedIn Reddit Email Yahoo Mail Gmail SMS Telegram Facebook Messenger Buffer Edgar Copy Link I was so excited when we got these super adorable take along crayon sets for my kids that…

-Share via Comments LinkedIn Reddit Email Yahoo Mail Gmail SMS Telegram Facebook Messenger Buffer Edgar Copy Link With Winter Soliste in just a few days (December 22nd), we have joined with a large group of…
+Share via Comments LinkedIn Reddit Email Yahoo Mail Gmail SMS Telegram Facebook Messenger Buffer Edgar Copy Link This week for stART, we did a Learning About Shapes Theme.
+We read the book The Shape of…

-Share via Comments LinkedIn Reddit Email Yahoo Mail Gmail SMS Telegram Facebook Messenger Buffer Edgar Copy Link My son has been really into dinosaurs lately.
-We did an Ice Age Dawn of the Dinosaurs playdate…
+Share via Comments LinkedIn Reddit Email Yahoo Mail Gmail SMS Telegram Facebook Messenger Buffer Edgar Copy Link Do you and the kids enjoy reading The Gruffalo?
+Then you will love this post!
+We are sharing…